 At Brompton Community Primary School, we recognise that children learn and develop well when there is a strong partnership between practitioners and parents and/or carers.
 Parents and/or carers are regularly kept up to date with their child's progress and development.
-Observations are sent home via the 'Evidence Me' app, and parents are strongly encouraged to comment on their child's development or to add observations of their own at home.
+Observations are sent home via the 'Seesaw' app, and parents are strongly encouraged to comment on their child's development or to add observations of their own at home.
 We hold parent consultation evenings twice a year and parents have the opportunity to discuss their child's EYFSP at the end of the summer term also.
-At Brompton Community Primary School, we have an 'open door' policy and we take pride in knowing our families and working closely with them.
+At Brompton, we have an 'open door' policy and we take pride in knowing our families and working closely with them.
 To promote parent partnership we also:

-- Send home termly key stage newsletters and monthly whole school newsletters - Encourage parent volunteers in school - Hold parent information workshops to support parents and children at home e.g. Phonics Workshop - Encourage parents to share their child's interests and home learning through the 'Seesaw' app - Regularly update the class page to share information and learning with parents - Provide all children with Home-School reading records where both parents and practitioners can comment on the child's reading - Hold regular 'showcase' assemblies where parents are invited into school so children can show their work and perform a song or story
+- Send home termly key stage newsletters and monthly whole school newsletters - Hold parent information workshops to support parents and children at home e.g. Phonics Workshop - Encourage parents to share their child's interests and home learning through the 'Seesaw' app - Regularly update the class page to share information and learning with parents - Provide all children with Home-School reading records where both parents and practitioners can comment on the child's reading - Hold regular 'Stay and Play' sessions for parents and carers in FSU.